-Aidan Regan is the Academic Coordinator of the Centre.
-He is an Assistant Professor of European Political Economy at University College Dublin (UCD), and Director of the Dublin European Institute (DEI).
+Aidan is the Academic Coordinator of the Centre.
+He is an Assistant Professor of European Political Economy at the School of Politics and International Relations (SPIRe) in University College Dublin (UCD), and Director of the Dublin European Institute (DEI).
 Prior to UCD, he was a postdoctoral fellow at the Max Planck Institute for the Study of Societies in Germany (MPIfG), and a Max Weber fellow at the European University Institute (EUI).
 Aidan completed his PhD in Public Policy at UCD, whilst working at the Amsterdam Institute for Advanced Labour Studies (AIAS), at the University of Amsterdam.
 His research is focused on comparative political economy of European integration.
 His work has appeared in Perspectives on Politics, Politics and Society, New Political Economy, Journal for Common Market Studies, European Journal of Industrial Relations, Comparative European Politics, Socio-Economic Review, and Intereconomics, among other outlets.
 Aidan will be the academic coordinator of the proposed centre, and the co-module leader on the economic governance work/teaching package.
 You can follow him on Twitter at @aidan_regan

-James P. Cross is an Assistant Professor at UCD SPIRe.
-Prior to UCD, he was a Jean Monnet Fellow and a Max Weber Fellow at the European University Institute, and a Post-doctoral fellow at the ETH Zürich.
-His research is focused on different aspects of European Union (EU) politics, including decision-making in the Council of Ministers, the policy agendas of the European Commission and the European Central Bank, and the workings of the EU legislative process.
+James is an Assistant Professor at UCD SPIRe.
+Prior to UCD, he was a Jean Monnet Fellow and a Max Weber Fellow at the EUI, and a Post-doctoral fellow at the ETH Zürich.
+His research is focused on different aspects of European Union politics, including decision-making in the Council of Ministers, the policy agendas of the European Commission and the European Central Bank, and the workings of the EU legislative process.
 You can follow him on Twitter at @jamespcross

 Niamh is a Professor in UCD SPIRe, a Research Fellow and member of the Executive of UCD Geary Institute for Public Policy, and a Fellow of Dublin European Institute.
 She studied in UCD (BA, MA) and at Nuffield College, Oxford (DPhil), and worked for a while at the Economic and Social Research Institute in Dublin.
 You can follow her on Twitter at niamh_hardiman

 Alun is Chair of Geography in the College of Social Sciences and Law.
 From 2007-2010 he was Head of School of Geography, Planning and Environmental Policy.
 Between 2011-2014 he was Vice-Principal for Research in the then UCD College of Human Sciences.

 David is a Full Professor and Head of the School of Politics and International Relations at UCD.
 His current positions include: member of the Royal Irish Academy; member of the Welsh Assembly's Expert Panel on Electoral Reform; Chair of the Forum on Parliamentary Discipline established by the Ceann Comhairle (Speaker) of Dáil Éireann; and membership of the international advisory boards of the Electoral Integrity project and Making Electoral Democracy Work project.
 You can follow him on Twitter at @dfarrel_ucd

-Jorge is a PhD candidate at the School of Politics and International Relations, researching the relationship between economic inequality and the rise of populist parties.
+Jorge is a PhD candidate at UCD SPIRe, researching the relationship between economic inequality and the rise of populist parties across the European Union.
 He is also a managing editor at Política Exterior and a freelance writer.
 You can follow him on Twitter at @Jorge_Tamames.

-Vincenzo started his doctoral research at UCD in September 2016.
+Vincenzo started his PhD research at UCD in September 2016.
 As an Irish Research Council postgraduate scholar, he analyses how the new European economic governance impacted on the systems of industrial relations in Ireland and Italy during the 2008 crisis.